Are You Ready To Hire An Inside Sales Agent?

 Different teams and agents have varying degrees of difference with this model, like not using the ISA to set appointments or having their ISA conduct marketing and advertising efforts, but the role’s effectiveness is greatest when clients adhere to the above description.

-When am I ready to hire an ISA?
+When am I ready to hire an Inside Sales Agent?

 Is it the right time?
 Well, if you are already bringing in around 150,000+ in annual GCI, and you already have a solid and well-trained assistant handling your transactions for you, then you are ready for an ISA.
 At this point you are able to scale and do more business.
 You can leverage your lead generation while producing more appointments and contracts.
 The other requirement is that you must have some type of lead generation platform or farm in place, or well-established online profiles where you can run advertising.
 You will also need inbound lead sources for the ISA as we will discuss below.
 Once you get your ISA, and if they are effective, then you will quickly need to add additional agents to your team.
 An effective and efficient ISA can easily serve 4-5 agents.